syed-anfas/Flight-Management-In-Assembly/README.md

 Admin Functionalities
 Admins can manage flight information, including adding or editing flight timings and prices.
 Admins can view current bookings and seat availability.
+If you want to login as a admin then username is "admin" and password is also "admin".

 Customer Functionalities
 Customers can view available flights along with their timings and prices.